jillguyonnet/sundial/README.md

 A simple Ruby gem allowing to configure a weekly schedule and query the following:
 - if a given time is in or out of business hours;
 - what are the business hours on a given date;
-- how much business time has elapsed between two times.
+- the amount of business time between two times.

 ## Installation